by Orlando Enrique Fiol

 Emoticons in emails or text messages waste space.
 Paths with open spaces are directionally disorienting.
 Silent movie scenes or nonverbal funny gags make me feel left out of poignant moments or inside jokes.
 Visual cooking instructions urge me to throw up my hands and turn on the microwave.

-Can There Be Too Much Sound?
 I hate feeling alone in crowds, where everyone is talking to each other but not to me.
-It’s hard to approach a random stranger without knowing with whom they keep company, or if I am potentially placing myself in danger.
+It’s hard to approach a random stranger without knowing with whom they keep company or if I am potentially placing myself in danger.
 In noisy bars, jukeboxes, conversational cacophony and the clatter of glasses beckon me to walk out, but streets full of passing vehicles blaring loud music and honking discordant horns are no better.
 Multi-tasking is great when sounds are timbrally different and spatially separated, but too much sound in an enclosed space can become unmanageably noisy.

-You don’t need your touch screen to be able to be labeled with puffy paint or someone around to tell you if your day’s clothes are clean.
+You don’t need someone around to tell you if your day’s clothes are clean.
 You can get into a car and adjust everything from the seat position and air conditioning without inquiring where the controls are situated.
 You can pick your own produce at a supermarket or on an enterprising immigrant’s mobile farmers’ market truck.

-So, the next time you see me or one of my cohorts looking lost in a street corner or sadly sitting at a table amidst a bustling party, don’t just walk on by; make some noise!
-Marvin Gaye sang it best: “Talk to me and you will see what’s goin’ on.
+So the next time you see me or one of my cohorts looking lost on a street corner or sadly sitting at a table amidst a bustling party, don’t just walk on by; make some noise!
+Marvin Gaye sang it best: “Talk to me, and you will see what’s goin’ on.
 You tell me what’s goin’ on; I’ll tell you what’s goin’ on.”
-If life is a river, its droplets, rapids, and waterfalls matter just as much as sunlight’s sheen on its banks.
+If life is a river, its droplets, rapids and waterfalls matter just as much as sunlight’s sheen on its banks.
 Let’s not leave each other to drown in this river when we can laugh and cry, shout and sing, touch and hug.